chunhualiao/smart-browser-assistant/README.md

     *   Navigate to `chrome://extensions/`.
     *   Ensure "Developer mode" is enabled.
     *   Click the "Pack extension" button.
-    *   For "Extension root directory", browse and select your `x-reply-assistant` folder.
+    *   For "Extension root directory", browse and select your `smart-browser-assistant` folder.
     *   (Optional) For "Private key file", you can leave this blank for the first packaging.
 Chrome will generate a `.pem` file. **Save this `.pem` file securely!** You'll need it to update the extension later.
 If you already have a `.pem` file from a previous packaging, browse and select it here.
     *   Click "Pack extension".
 This will create a `.crx` file (the packaged extension) and a `.pem` file (the private key, if it was the first time).